GACE® Teacher Leadership Scores

 What Qualifies as a Passing Score?

-In order to pass the Teacher Leadership assessment, you must submit a scorable response for each task.
+In order to pass the Teacher Leadership assessment, you must submit a scorable response for each step and meet the minimum cut score.
 A scorable response is one that addresses the guiding prompts/questions, is not determined by certified raters to be off-topic or missing a required artifact, and receives a score greater than "0."

 What Happens If I Do Not Submit a Task?